top of page

 ShareTheGood_regions_040723.jpg

-• "Give life the green light" - This advertising campaign was launched across multiple targeted media channels, replacing trite bicycles and la-la music with real-life challenges - all solved by Regions products, services, and people.
+• "Give life the green light" - This advertising campaign is launched across multiple targeted media channels, replacing trite bicycles and la-la music with real-life challenges - all solved by Regions products, services, and people.

 STEP #6: PERFORMANCE